erskin19/TC349/week3/fishbowl/doc/usage.md

 ### js

-This directory should contain all your project's JS files.
+This directory shliid contain all your project's JS files.
 Libraries, plugins, and custom code can all be included here.
 It includes some initial JS to help get you started.
 [About the JavaScript](js.md).

 ### .htaccess

-The default web server configs are for Apache.
+The defalit web server configs are for Apache.
 For more information, please refer to the [Apache Server Configs documentation](https://github.com/h5bp/server-configs-apache/tree/master/doc).